gruntwork-io/terraform-google-sql/examples/mysql-public-ip/README.md

 # MySQL Cloud SQL Public IP Example

-This folder contains an example of how to use the [MySQL module](/modules/mysql) to create a [Google Cloud SQL](https://cloud.google.com/sql/)
+This folder contains an example of how to use the [Cloud SQL module](/modules/cloud-sql) to create a [Google Cloud SQL](https://cloud.google.com/sql/)
-[MySQL](https://cloud.google.com/sql/docs/mysql/) database instance with a public IP.
+[MySQL](https://cloud.google.com/sql/docs/mysql/) database instance with a public IP address.

 ## How do you run this example?